Karabakh clashes kill 28 more Armenians

 "The time has come for the crisis in the region that started with the occupation of Nagorno-Karabakh to be put to an end," Erdogan said.
 "Once Armenia immediately leaves the territory it is occupying, the region will return to peace and harmony," he said in a prepared address.

-Turkey strongly backs Azerbaijan in the region and has historically poor relations with Armenia.
 Erdogan once again blamed Armenia for starting the latest escalation, accusing the United States, Russia and France of failing to properly address the conflict in so-called "Minsk Group" talks.
+"They basically did everything they could not to resolve the issue," Erdogan said.
+"Now Azerbaijan must take matters into its own hands."